SilasHofer/Ticketing-System/README.md

 9. Create admin account

-    Use the following credentials to at auth0.com:\n
+    Use the following credentials to at auth0.com:

-    Auth0 Email: ticketingsystem821@gmail.com \n
+    Auth0 Email: ticketingsystem821@gmail.com

     Auth0 Password: m3YbsCRsT3iSBK3

     Once logged in, navigate to User Management and then Users.